lsrdg/Responsive/README.md

 ### 1) Raw translation
 On the left, the name in English, as you can find on the original repository.
-On the right, the name in Brazilian Portuguese, as you will find on this branch (`pt`).
+On the right, the name in Brazilian Portuguese, as you will eventually find on this branch (`pt`).

 -----------------------------------------
 [ ] = todo | [.] = ongoing | [X] = done |